sahilatahar/Code-Sync/README.md

 -   💾 Option to download files edited within the collaboration session
 -   💬 **Group chatting** allows users to communicate in real-time while working on code.

+## 🚀 Live Preview

+You can view the live preview of the project [here](https://code-sync-live.vercel.app/).

 ## 💻 Tech Stack

 ### 🖥️ Frontend